ashinshanly/EvoCode/README.md

 ## Documentation

-For detailed documentation, visit [https://evocode.readthedocs.io](https://evocode.readthedocs.io)
+For detailed documentation, visit [https://evocode.readthedocs.io](https://evocode.readthedocs.io) (To do)

 ## How It Works